archanaaaa/YOLOFireDetection/README.md

-# fire_detection
+# Fire detection
-custom object detection using YOLO V2

-use the cfg file uploaded to detect the object which is custom trained with 130 images (100 epochs)
+Custom object detection using YOLO V2: trained with 130 images (100 epochs) using a cfg file.